vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ## Create the Slack App

-Before we can post messages to a Slack channel, we need to set up a Slack app first.
-Setting up a Slack app can be done under this [link](https://api.slack.com/apps).
+In order for our Peakboard app to send messages to a Slack channel, we first need to [create a Slack app](https://api.slack.com/apps).

-First, we create a new app from scratch.
+We select the *From scratch* option.

 ![image](/assets/2025-10-26/010.png)

-Then we give it a name and connect it to our Slack workspace.
-Besides the name, it's always a good idea to also upload an icon to make it more beatiful.
+We give it a name and connect it to our Slack workspace.
+It's also a good idea to upload an icon to make it more pretty.

 ![image](/assets/2025-10-26/020.png)